 Krisha McCoy, MS

 Regional anesthesia is a type of anesthesia.
-It blocks pain to a part of the body without causing the patient to sleep.
+It blocks pain to a part of the body without causing sleep.

 Regional anesthesia is used to make the body numb for surgery:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 Your doctor will likely do the following:

 With regional anesthesia, you may remain awake, but you will usually be given a sedative to help calm you.
 Prior to administering the anesthesia:

 Your anesthesiologist will inject medication near a cluster of nerves.
 The selected nerves will be the ones that supply the area of your body that requires surgery.